hfoley/SynapseLoadV2/README.md

 ## Pre-reqs
 1. Need to have at least PowerShell 5.1 installed.
 You can check this by running the following script.
 	$PSVersionTable.PSVersion
-2. Install Powershell AZ module.
-This solution has been tested with 4.1.0.
-You can find info on installing this at https://www.powershellgallery.com/packages/Az/4.1.0
+2. Install Powershell AZ package.
+This solution has been tested with 4.3.0.
+You can find info on installing this at https://www.powershellgallery.com/packages/Az/
+3. You may also need addtional modules as well like Az.DataFactory (https://www.powershellgallery.com/packages/Az.DataFactory) and Az.Synapse (https://www.powershellgallery.com/packages/Az.Synapse).
+These commands below can help you determine if you have these components.
+I have tested this with Az.DataFactory 1.8.2 and Az.Synapse 0.1.2.

+	$PSVersionTable.PSVersion

+	Get-InstalledModule -Name Az -AllVersions | Select-Object -Property Name, Version

+	Get-Module -Name Az.Sy* -ListAvailable
+	Get-Module -Name Az.DataF* -ListAvailable

 You'll need to download all the files locally.
 Below is listing of the files you'll be working with for deploying this solution.